 Balancing

 Balancing the skin's oiliness will require very little product, but it's important.
 When the skin is still slightly damp after cleansing, apply a few drops of sunflower oil to the hands.
 Warm the oil in the hands and apply all over the face and neck.
-Sunflower oil is non-comedogenic (doesn't clog pores), and ideal for Kapha types.
-For breakouts, apply a small drop of diluted tea tree oil on a cotton swab, and spot-treat problem areas.
+Sunflower oil is non-comedogenic (doesn't clog pores) and ideal for Kapha types.
+For breakouts, apply a small drop of diluted tea tree oil on a cotton swab and spot-treat problem areas.

 Stay the Course

 Change is hard for Kapha, so remember to be patient and persevere with changes.
 The skin can take up to 28 days to begin showing signs of change.
-With these tips, you'll be on the path toward clearer, more balanced skin.
-Ceanna Saatsaz is a Licensed Master Esthetician, Certified Ayurvedic Practitioner, and Certified Professional Herbalist from Seattle, WA.

 Back to blog